FusionBrainLab/AdversarialVLM/README.md

 - **Llama-3.2** (`llama32processor.py`) - Adaptive tiling with optimal canvas allocation
 - **LLaVA** (`llavaprocessor.py`) - Simple fixed-size scaling
 - **Gemma-3** (`gemma3processor.py`) - Safety judge for evaluation only

+> **Extending the Pipeline to New Models**

+To attack a different model, you can leverage the existing pipeline by writing a differentiable Image Processor for your target model.
+You can use the provided examples (`phi3processor.py`, `qwen2VLprocessor.py`, `llama32processor.py`, `llavaprocessor.py`) and the `abstract_processor.py` as a reference.

+**Steps to add support for a new model:**
+1. Write a differentiable Image Processor for your model, using `abstract_processor.py` as an example.
+2. Implement the image preprocessing methods, ensuring they are differentiable (support autograd).
+3. Register your processor in the main attack pipeline (`./src/processors/__init__.py`).
+4. If needed, adapt the attack launch scripts for your new model (`./scripts/attacks/`).

+This approach allows you to utilize all features of the framework (localization, universal attacks, benchmarking) with any compatible model.

 ### Safety Evaluation System